 Credit is not given for taxes paid to another country.

-If you have a legal or tax question involving the acquisition and/or taxation of vessels, please contact Jim Perry at the maritime law offices of Perry & Neblett.
+If you have a legal or tax question involving the acquisition and/or taxation of vessels, please contact Jim Perry at the Perry Maritime Law Group.